istio/istio.io/content/docs/tasks/telemetry/distributed-tracing/overview/index.md

 ## Trace sampling

-Istio captures a trace for all requests by default.
+When installing with demo profile, Istio captures a trace for all requests by default.
 For example, when using the Bookinfo sample application above, every time you access `/productpage` you see a corresponding trace in the dashboard.
 This sampling rate is suitable for a test or low traffic mesh.
 For a high traffic mesh you can lower the trace sampling